 The nutty flavors of a brown ale echo and amplify those of browned beef (but you can also try it in an Instant Pot duck chili if you’re craving a more unconventional bowl).
 Here, the beer also helps give a quick-simmered chili more depth and nuance.
 Get the Easy Weeknight Newcastle Brown Ale Chili recipe.

 Toasty, malty doppelbocks (or double bocks) are another good choice for emphasizing caramelized, meaty flavors in chili—this one eschews the beans, although the inclusion of tomatoes technically bars it from being authentically Texan.
 It’s still tasty, especially with a dollop of sour cream on top and a cold beer on the side.
 Get the Doppelbock Texas Red Chili recipe.

-‘Tis the season for pumpkin beers, and if you’re a fan, you’ll be happy to know they can be incorporated into chili too.
+The season for pumpkin beers may have passed, but if you’re a fan, you’ll be happy to know they can be incorporated into chili too and will want to file this one away.
 This beefy chili also uses pumpkin puree and cinnamon, but don’t worry, it tastes nothing like dessert.
 Check out a vegetarian pumpkin chili (with pumpkin beer) if you don’t do meat, and in either case, consider topping your bowl with cheesy pumpkin beer biscuits.
 Get the Pumpkin Beer Chili recipe.

 Don’t forget to check out the best beer subscription boxes to keep yourself in suds.